 One of England's most important medieval towns, Shrewsbury (pronounced shrose-bury), the county seat of Shropshire, lies within a great horseshoe loop of the Severn.
 It has numerous 16th-century half-timber buildings—many built by well-to-do wool merchants—plus elegant ones from later periods.
-Today the town retains a romantic air (indeed, there are many bridal shops, along with churches—and
+Today the town retains a romantic air—there are many bridal shops, along with churches—and

 A good starting point for exploring the city is the small square between Fish Street and Butcher Row.
 These streets are little changed since medieval times, when some of them took their names from the principal trades carried on there, but Peacock Alley, Gullet Passage, and Grope Lane clearly got their names from somewhere else.

 In Bewdley, an exceptionally attractive Severn Valley town, tall, narrow-front Georgian buildings cluster around the river bridge.
 You can take...

 Though not the U.K.’s most visually appealing city—thanks to decline of heavy industry, bombing during World War II, and some drab civic architecture...